7 Words: Release

-"7 Words" was released in September 1995 by Maverick Records as the first promotional single from Deftones' debut studio album, Adrenaline.
+"7 Words" was serviced to US radio in September 1995 by Maverick Records, as the first promotional single from Adrenaline.
 The song faced difficulties gaining radio airplay due to its chorus, in which Moreno repeatedly says the word "suck".
 According to their bassist Chi Cheng, many radio programmers believed a more explicit word was being used.
 The track's distorted and slightly muffled production also contributed to confusion among listeners regarding the lyrics, which further limited its presence on major commercial radio stations for several months.
 Despite these challenges, Maverick Records continued to support the band.

 Music video

 Directed by Chris Burns, the music video for "7 Words" was filmed in Sacramento in 1995.
 Originally intended to serve as Deftones' electronic press kit, the video was produced on a budget of $12,000.
 According to Cunningham, the final result turned out well enough that the band decided to use it as an official video.
-It features footage shot at the Cattle Club, a well-known local venue, as well as various locations around the city, capturing a distinctly Sacramento atmosphere.
+It features footage shot at the Cattle Club and locations around the city.

 Reception and legacy

-"7 Words" was received positively upon release, with a writer for Billboard stating, "For those who prefer their rock on the foul-mouthed side, the Deftones deliver."
+"7 Words" was well-received by a writer for Billboard, who wrote, "For those who prefer their rock on the foul-mouthed side, the Deftones deliver."
 Retrospective reviews to the song have remained positive, with some considering it among Deftones' best songs.
 Sciarretto ranked it as the band's third-best track, calling it "the most well-crafted, moshpit-inducing, singalong-inciting of the bunch".
 Sam Law in Kerrang! ranked the song fifth, describing it as a "top-of-the-class cut that endures a quarter-century down the line."

 "7 Words" has also remained a consistent feature of Deftones' live performances.
 Adams ranked it as their third-best song performed live, noting that it "occupies a special place in Deftones' hearts", which has contributed to its frequent inclusion in their concert setlists nearly 30 years after its release.
 Uproxx's Ian Cohen ranked the song their 21st-best and similarly observed that it "continues to show up in Deftones setlists", suggesting that even by 2020, the band's commitment to performing it had not changed.

 Personnel

-Credits adapted from AllMusic and Adrenaline's liner notes:
+Credits adapted from Adrenaline's liner notes: